Career Week 2016 for Graduate Students & Post-Doctoral Fellows

 Career Planning: The Versatile Graduate: 10:00am - 12:00pm

 Presented by Christine Fader (Career Services) - Are you wondering what career you might pursue after graduation?
 Join us in a guided and interactive workshop for graduate students and post-doctoral fellow designed to explore the five questions that can help you identify possible career paths in your future.
 Come with an open mind — leave with a list of career possibilities..

 Building Skills and Experience (Internships, volunteerism, student government, community engagement): 2:00pm - 4:00pm

-Presented by Justin Moores (Mitacs), Carey Bidtnes (KEDCO) and other alumni - The session aims to help students understand the value of experiential learning and of applying and refining their skills through community engagement (in all its forms).
+Presented by Dr Justin Moores (Mitacs), Carey Bidtnes (Kingston Economic Development Corporation), Alicia Boutilier (Agnes Etherington Art Centre), Dr Erin Clow (Queen's Equity Office) - The session aims to help students understand the value of experiential learning and of applying and refining their skills through community engagement (in all its forms).
 Alumni & professionals will outline how they have built their skills to complement their graduate training, and to share tips on getting started with experiential learning opportunities.
 This will be followed by an informal Q&A

 CVs & Cover Letters for Academic Job Applications: 9:00am - 11:00am